cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-AWS-organizations.md

 - policy that specifies <font color=LightSlateBlue> the services and actions </font> that users/roles can use in the accounts that the SCP affects.

-- can <font color=red> limit account usage </font> to organizational units or linked accounts.
+- can <font color=OrangeRed> limit account usage </font> to organizational units or linked accounts.

-- <font color=red> enables permission controls </font>, similar to IAM permissions policies
+- <font color=OrangeRed> enables permission controls </font>, similar to IAM permissions policies
   - almost the same syntax, use JSON
-  - but SCP policies <font color=red> never grants permissions </font>
+  - but SCP policies <font color=OrangeRed> never grants permissions </font>
   - it specify the maximum permissions for an organization or OU.
   - SCPs are filters that <font color=LightSlateBlue> allow only the specified services and actions to be used </font> in affected accounts.
-  - <font color=red> overwrite the admin permissions </font>
+  - <font color=OrangeRed> overwrite the admin permissions </font>
     - Even if a user is granted full administrator permissions with an IAM permission policy,
     - offer central control over the maximum available permissions for all accounts in organization, ensure accounts stay in organization’s access control guidelines.
-  - any access that is <font color=red> not explicitly allowed or is explicitly denied </font> by the SCPs that affect that account is blocked.
+  - any access that is <font color=OrangeRed> not explicitly allowed or is explicitly denied </font> by the SCPs that affect that account is blocked.

-- <font color=red> restrict a root user of an Organization Unit account </font>
+- <font color=OrangeRed> restrict a root user of an Organization Unit account </font>
   - defines a safeguard for the actions that accounts in the organization root or OU can do.
   - Attaching an SCP to the organization root/unit (OU)
     - Log in to the master account and `create the SCP`